video works

 Sound and Video by Evelin Stermitz.

-This video work is created for the international video collage Exquisite Corpse Video Project Vol.3, under the theme TRANS, curated by Kika Nicolela.
+>> Created for the international video collage Exquisite Corpse Video Project Vol.3, under the theme TRANS, curated by Kika Nicolela.

-WATER PORTRAIT
+WATER PORTRAIT I-IV

 DV PAL/NTSC 2010